Posted: 05/31/2011 | May 31st, 2011

 Four years later I finally arrived in New Zealand.
 Despite the amount of time that had passed, when I saw them, it was as though there hadn’t been any time between us.
 All the jokes and mutual understanding we had formed on Lipe were still there.

 I often feel that the “rawness” of travel can lead to instant lifelong friends.
 You meet someone once and, in an instant, feel like you’ve known them for years.
 As fellow travelers, we already have common bonds that make friendship between us more likely.
 That doesn’t mean we all become the best of friends, of course, but I think traveling removes all our baggage and our history that we often carry around.

 My journeys through the world have made me many close and lifelong friends.
 People from La Tomatina.
 Friends from Ios.
 Friends like Paul and Jane.
 Friends from my time in Bangkok.
 Friends who I haven’t seen in years but send me invitations to their wedding.

 And friends like Erik and Anne.
 I met them while I was in Bruges in 2009.
 We spent a few days tasting good Belgian beer and hit it off so well that we ended up going to Amsterdam together for a week.
 I saw them a few months later when I stopped in Copenhagen, but since then hadn’t seen nor spoken to them much.
 We got caught up in our own lives.

-Yet now I’m leaving Copenhagen, having just spent the last five days with them.
+Yet now I’m leaving Copenhagen after spending the last five days with them.
 Just like with Paul and Jane, it was as though Erik, Anne, and I had never been apart.
 The conversation flowed as easily and rapidly as it did back in 2009.
 We picked up right as though time had frozen our friendship just as it was two years ago.